cosanlab/py-feat/README.md

 ## Testing

-The test have been relocated to `feat/tests/`.
+All tests should be added to `feat/tests/`.
+We use `pytest` for testing and `ruff` for linting and formatting.
 Please ensure all tests pass before creating any pull request or larger change to the code base.

 ## Continuous Integration